 2. Use those high-quality photos

 Well, hold on now, that seems simple enough?
 Use the photos I took?
 Yea, it does sound simple but it’s something easily missed.
-It can be so easy to take a few photos on your fancy camera then get too lazy to transfer them to your phone to share on social media.
+It can be so easy to take a few photos on your fancy camera and then get too lazy to transfer them to your phone to share on social media.
 Don’t let those great photos go to waste, guys.

 I download my travel photos on my laptop, where I edit them and get them ready for their big debut.
-Then I transfer them to my iPhone, either by adding them to an album and syncing them to my phone, uploading them to Dropbox and downloading them onto my phone using the app or send them to myself through a FaceBook private message.
+Then I transfer them to my iPhone, either by adding them to an album and syncing them to my phone, uploading them to Dropbox and downloading them onto my phone using the app or sending them to myself through a FaceBook private message.
 It just depends on how much time I have and how many photos I need to get on my phone.

 3. Don’t over-edit